-I have been a student of Buddhism for some time, and with many traditions and teachers, but rarely have the teachings appeared so clear and concise, so readily put into practice, as those I have received from Shaila Catherine at IMSB.
+I have been a student of Buddhism since the 1970s, and with many traditions and teachers, but rarely have the teachings appeared so clear and concise, so readily put into practice, as those I have received from Shaila Catherine.
 Finding this teacher and this sangha in the heart of Silicon Valley has been a gift.
-The gentle, but strong and genuine support of the people who have come together here provide an ideal environment for cultivating wisdom and kindness.
-I have served on our building committee to help find IMSB a home of our own, in order to facilitate the offering of more programs and teachings as well as opportunities for practice.
-It has simply been a joy to be involved with IMSB and one that I hope others will share in as well.
+The gentle, but strong and genuine support of the people who meditate together at IMSB creates an ideal environment for cultivating wisdom and kindness.
+I have served IMSB as a member of the building committee and by managing the sound system and set up for the day longs.
+Now I help with a variety of projects and serve in the capacity as Board President.
+It has simply been a joy to be involved with IMSB – I hope others will join us in this important work.

-Ed has maintained a daily meditation practice for over 20 years, and attends retreats with Shaila whenever he can.
-He has been active in IMSB since its beginning in 2006, and has served as IMSB’s treasurer since 2008.
-He also co-hosts the IMSB sutta study course in his home.
-Prior to his retirement in 2012, Ed was a professor in the School of Education at Stanford University, in the field of educational testing and assessment.
+I have maintained a daily meditation practice for over 25 years and have attended many retreats with Shaila.
+I’ve been active in IMSB since its beginning in 2006, and have served as IMSB’s treasurer since 2008.
+I also co-host the IMSB sutta study course in my home.
+Before retiring in 2013, I was a professor of educational testing and assessment at Stanford University.

 I love the dhamma of awakening and am honored to be able to share the liberating teachings of the Buddha with people who are moved to explore their own minds.
 IMSB is a community built on trust and nurtured by volunteer efforts.
 In addition to serving as founder, principal teacher, board member, and programs coordinator, I frequently work with volunteers on myriad IMSB projects, enjoying the generosity and engagement of our community.
 You can read more about my work on the Principal Teacher page.